mixcode/https_capture/README.md

 go install github.com/mixcode/https_capture@latest
 ```

+Or, you may pull the source and do `go generate && go build`.

-### Create a dummy Root CA certificate to peek HTTPS communications
+### create a dummy Root CA certificate to peek HTTPS communications

 To peek HTTPS communications, you have to tell your web client that https\_capture proxy is trustable.
 You can do it by creating and installing a self-signed (insecure) Root CA certificate of https\_proxy to the web client.